Kulwa-silya/HIV_Stage_prediction/README.md

-# CD4_prediction
+# HIV_stage_prediction
-this project predicts a patients  CD4 count
+this project predicts a patients HIV stage based on patient attributes like weight, CD4 count and